-Life is a collection of pictures which portray the various layers of life and experiences it provides, by the hand of Finnish photographer, Uspenski Cathedral trustee and family therapist, Juha Roisko.
+LIFE is a collection of photographs which portray the various layers of life and the experiences it provides.
+Taken by the hand of Finnish photographer, Uspenski Cathedral trustee and family therapist, Juha Roisko.
 Displaying the postmodern city, the departure, the bridge, the country, the hard winter, the respite and the return in 100 full color photographs described as surreal moments suspended in time, Roisko subtly guides the viewer through common, daily scenes to multiple layers of mystery and beyond, touching upon the very essence of human life.

 Beauty, joy, hope, sorrow, sadness, curiosity and longing are captured in a sophisticated way, making this collection valuable for the healing of humankind and the survivors of abuse and cruelty.